nickarino/utilities/StockTrading/stock_trading_notes.md

 - https://medium.com/coinmonks/free-stock-apis-de8f13619911

-# Types of Traders
+# Types of Traders and statistical probability

+Certainly!
+Here are the statistically probable day trading strategies listed in ranked order based on their historical effectiveness and probability of success:

 In the world of trading, there are several types of traders, each employing different strategies to achieve their goals.
-Here are some of the most common types:
+Here are some of the most common types:  All these can be made into **Algorithmic Traders:** These traders use computer algorithms and automated systems to execute trades based on pre-defined criteria.
+They can operate in various time frames and strategies, from high-frequency trading to long-term investing.

+1. **Position Traders**
+   - **Strategy**: Hold positions for months to years, focusing on long-term trends and fundamental analysis.
+   - **Key Tools**: Fundamental analysis, economic indicators, and long-term trend analysis.
+   - **Time Frame**: Long-term (months to years).

+4. **Swing Traders**
+   - **Strategy**: Hold positions for several days to weeks, aiming to profit from short to medium-term price movements.
+   - **Key Tools**: Technical analysis, candlestick patterns, and moving averages.
+   - **Time Frame**: Short to medium-term (days to weeks).

+3. **Scalpers**
+   - **Strategy**: Make numerous small trades throughout the day to capitalize on minor price fluctuations.
+   - **Key Tools**: High-frequency trading platforms, one-minute or tick charts, and tight stop-loss orders.
+   - **Time Frame**: Very short-term (seconds to minutes).

+6. **Momentum Traders**
+   - **Strategy**: Buy stocks that are moving strongly in one direction with high volume and sell stocks that are moving strongly in the opposite direction.
+   - **Key Tools**: Momentum indicators (e.g., RSI, MACD), volume analysis, and news catalysts.
+   - **Time Frame**: Can range from short-term (days) to medium-term (weeks).

 1. **Trend Traders**
    - **Strategy**: Follow the overall direction of the market.
 They buy when the market is in an uptrend and sell when it is in a downtrend.